-Our Alps self guided motorcycle tour to Lake Achensee allows you to venture into the heart of Austrian Tyrol.
+Our Lake Achensee Self-guided motorcycle tour allows you to venture into the heart of Austrian Tyrol.

 This is one of those places where it’s so tempting to sit back and soak up the restful mountain atmosphere.
 However, to do so, you would miss out on riding some fantastic biking roads as well as mountain passes.
 Therefore, this holiday is designed to balance riding the superb biking roads and relaxing in beautiful surroundings.

 During the years, motorcyclists from all over the world have marvelled the Tyrolean mountain roads and passes.
 They snake through small villages as well as medieval towns.
 They also wind through flower-filled meadows and dark green pine forests.
 And they climb to the high pastures and even higher rugged mountain plateaus.

 One of those roads will take you over the narrow and twisty Hahntennjoch and through the stunningly beautiful Lechtal valley.